Dūš dīdam ke malā'ek dar-e mey-xāne zadand: Verse 3

 On the word 'amānat Annemarie Schimmel explains: "Man was entrusted with the amāna, the "trust" (Sura 33:72) that Heaven and earth refused to carry — a trust that has been differently interpreted: as responsibility, free will, love, or the power of individuation."
 The Qur'anic verse in question reads: "Indeed, we offered the Trust to the heavens and the earth and the mountains, and they declined to bear it and feared it; but man [undertook to] bear it.
 Indeed, he was unjust and ignorant."
 Arberry comments, "God created man to be his vice-gerent", citing Qur'an Sura 2:30 and 6:166 (165).

-قرعه qor'e is defined by Steingass as "A die; a throw of dice; drawing lots, a lottery".
-Some editors, for قرعه کار qor'e-ye kār "the lottery of the work", read قرعه فال qor'e-ye fāl "the casting of the lot". de Fouchécour explains: "They cast lots, and the lot fell on this poor mad poet (i.e. Adam)".
+qor'e is defined by Steingass as "A die; a throw of dice; drawing lots, a lottery".
+Some editors, for qor'e-ye kār "the lottery of the work", read qor'e-ye fāl "the casting of the lot". de Fouchécour explains: "They cast lots, and the lot fell on this poor mad poet (i.e. Adam)".